 - 1. Students who are referred to the principal will be provided the chance to share their perception of the incident.
-The type of punishment to be administered shall be reasonable considering the nature of the student's misconduct, the age and physical condition of the student and the goal to be accomplished by the punishment.
+The type of consequence to be administered shall be reasonable considering the nature of the student's misconduct, the age of the student and the goal to be accomplished by the consequence.
 Parents will be notified of incidents of misbehavior when the incident is of a serious nature or is repetitive in nature. - 2.
 In cases where students are consistently violating school rules or demonstrate misbehavior of a severe nature, including that which endangers other students' well-being, consideration of removal from the classroom shall be within the discretion of the person in charge of the classroom.
 Removal from the classroom means that a student or students are sent to the principal's office.
 In cases of this nature a parental conference may be requested.
 This conference may involve the students, his/her parents, teacher(s), and principal.
-Detention, probation, or an in-school or out of school suspension or a recommendation for expulsion may result from this misbehavior.
+Depending on the severity or frequency of the misconduct, a loss of privilege, an in-school or out of school suspension or a recommendation for expulsion may result from this misbehavior.